-Taken by itself, the term "consolidation" simply means that one puts a certain fact into context.
-In the world of the Accounting However, financial consolidation is a well-defined process that involves several special features and accounting principles.
+Taken on its own, the term "consolidation" simply means that a certain situation is put into context.
+In the world of Accounting However, financial consolidation is a clearly defined process that involves several special features and accounting principles.

-Financial consolidation consists of consolidating the income and expenses of a group of affiliated companies in a single annual accounts or a joint tax return are reported.
-An enterprise is associated with a company if it is wholly or partly owned by another company.
+Financial consolidation means that the income and expenses of a group of affiliated companies are recognised in a single financial statement. annual accounts or a joint tax return.
+A company is associated with a company if it is wholly or partly owned by another company.

 Essentially, the main steps of accounting consolidation are in the process of financial consolidation: